tarafloat/getting-and-cleaning-data/README.md

 Step 4: Extract only the columns containing standard deviation or mean. function: grep().

-Step 5 & 6: Uses descriptive activity names to rename the activities in the data set.
+Step 5 & 6: Uses descriptive activity names to rename the activities in the data set. function: names().

 Step 7:  creates a second independent tidy data set with the average of each variable for each activity and each subject.